keeffEoghan/yonder-site/notes.md

 - Review feedback
     - Holds comparison view:
+        - "Y" button to return to normal mode.
         - Content entry, single `block-field` with top-level rows delimiting content separations (document this).
     - Access:
         - Give them your account details for now, so they can play and look around.